Daniel Chesters: Salford City

 On 5 June 2024, Chesters agreed to return League Two side Salford City on a permanent basis, signing a two-year deal.
+In October 2024, he suffered an anterior cruciate ligament rupture and was ruled out for the remainder of the season.

+Wealdstone

+On 22 July 2026, Chesters signed for National League club Wealdstone.

 Style of play

 Chesters is described as a "livewire attacking midfielder capable of opening up the tightest of defences".